-Kevin Schneider is the NhRP’s Executive Director.
+Kevin Schneider is Executive Director of the Non-human Rights Project.
 He earned his law degree from Florida State University in 2013 with a specialization in environmental and land use law.
 He graduated with a B.A. in political science from the University of Massachusetts, Boston, in 2009.
 In addition to his interest in nonhuman rights and personhood, Kevin is an advocate for reforming the food system with a focus on plant-based foods.

 Elisa Aaltola completed her PhD in philosophy in 2006, and her thesis focused on animal ethics.
 She has published 38 peer-reviewed articles, mostly on animal philosophy.
 Her books include "Animal Suffering: Philosophy and Culture" (2012) and "Varieties of Empathy: Moral Psychology and Animal Ethics" (2018).
 Aaltola works as a senior research fellow and adjunct professor in philosophy, in University of Turku, Finland.